CoolDude2349/schoolworkforall/dataURIs/INFO.md

 6. Click one of the buttons.
 7. Enjoy!

-It might also work just by turning off wifi and going to the data uri.
+It might also work just by turning off wifi, while still doing steps 3-7.